 Smrithi Prasad completed her Ph.D. from the University of Oregon in Social and Personality Psychology.
 Prior to that, she earned her B.S. in Psychology and M.S. in Management at the National University of Singapore (NUS).
 Her primary research examines how events in our social environment – like acute social stressors and competitive outcomes – may modulate the influence of biological and psychological processes in motivating social and economic decision-making behaviors.
 Her questions are informed by theories and methods from social psychology and behavioral endocrinology using both laboratory paradigms and naturalistic field methodologies.

 Hadar Ram received her Ph.D. from the Tel Aviv University in Social Psychology.
-Her research focuses on the question: When people learn, what do they learn?
+Her research seeks to better understand human learning mechanisms by focusing on the question: When people learn, what do they learn?
 More specifically, she takes a social-psychological perspective on learning examining how the generality of what people learn is affected by psychological distance and valence (positive vs. negative information).
-She examines these effects in a variety of domains ranging from learning from experience through attitude formation and attitude generalization to more complex knowledge such as learning moral lessons and product evaluations.
 During her Ph.D. studies, she was a visiting scholar at New York University and at the Social Cognition Center in Cologne, Germany.

 Christoph Viebig is a visiting scholar from Copenhagen Business School, where he is starting his PhD early 2019.
 He received a M.S. in Organizational Innovation and Entrepreneurship from Copenhagen Business School in 2018.
 Prior to that he worked in startups in the mobility and music industry.
 At USC’s Lloyd Greif Center for Entrepreneurial Studies he supports the entrepreneurial-history activities.
 He is currently writing a teaching case about business model development in the early 20th century automotive industry and develops video content supporting in-class teaching sessions.
 Christoph’s research interest is on integrating platform businesses into action-oriented and student-centered business education.